mhsingell/mhsingell.github.io/_pages/about.md

 ---

 Hi, I’m Madison!
-I’m a PhD Candidate in Organizational Behavior at the [Stanford Graduate School of Business](https://www.gsb.stanford.edu/programs/phd/academic-experience/students/madison-singell).
+I’m a PhD Candidate in Macro Organizational Behavior at the [Stanford Graduate School of Business](https://www.gsb.stanford.edu/programs/phd/academic-experience/students/madison-singell).
 My research explores how the way we understand the world and tell stories about it impacts our ability to organize well.

 I’m a computational and mathematical modeler, and I also use natural language processing and other computational methods to identify understandings and narratives in text data.
 Prior to graduate school, I received my bachelor’s degree in Economics from Harvard and spent several years working in consulting, technology, and people analytics research.